Rrobinvip/management-backend/README.md

 `/swagger-ui/` To view all implemented API, and perform test.
 (Not recommend to test with swagger, it can not handle complex requests.
 Use postman.)

+**ISSUE:** Swagger-ui is currently having conflict with Jackson HTTP message converter, see comments in `WebMvcConfiguration.extendMessageConverters` for details on enabling swagger.

 ### Employee management

 These API endpoints are designed to perform employee management.